MjeedM/AI-Task-1-2/README.md

 source /opt/ros/foxy/setup.bash
 ros2 run demo_nodes_py listener
 ```
 We should see the talker saying that it’s Publishing messages and the listener saying I heard those messages.
-This verifies both the C++ and Python APIs are working properly
+This verifies both the C++ and Python APIs are working properly.